• Home

 • Use only organic vegetables, if possible

-Strain through a larger holed colander into a big pot or bowl.
+Strain through a colander into a big pot or bowl.
 The strain again with a finer mesh sieve to remove the remaining medium particles.
-If you do not have a fine mesh sieve, you can strain through your colander a second time, lining it with cheese cloth.
+If you do not have a fine mesh sieve, you can strain through your colander a second time, lining it with cheesecloth.
 Cheese cloth can be purchased at most hardware stores, in the housewares or sometimes the paint department!

 3 Comments